Nyamagabe District

 Nyamagabe is a district (akarere) in Southern Province, Rwanda.
-Its capital is Gasaka.
+Its capital is Gasaka.It is a district dominated by fertile soils.A small portion of Nyungwe National Park is found in Nyamagabe, especially in Kitabi sector.

 Geography, flora and fauna

-The district lies between Butare and Cyangugu in the south-west of Rwanda, and contains much of the former Gikongoro Province, which was disbanded in 2006.
+The district lies between Butare(Huye district)and Cyangugu in the south-west of Rwanda, and contains much of the former Gikongoro Province, which was disbanded in 2006.
 It also contains the eastern half of Nyungwe Forest, a popular tourist destination, being one of the last remaining forest areas of Rwanda and home to chimpanzees and many other species of primate.

 Sectors

 Nyamagabe district is divided into 17 sectors (imirenge): Buruhukiro, Cyanika, Gatare, Kaduha, Kamegeli, Kibirizi, Kibumbwe, Kitabi, Mbazi, Mugano, Musange, Musebeya, Mushubi, Nkomane, Gasaka, Tare and Uwinkingi.

 Kigeme refugee camp

 The Kigeme refugee camp is located in the district.
 A Turi Kumwe Centre, housing "a Police post as well as migration and camp management offices" was opened in the camp in 2014.